Go Birding At

 Diet: Small Insects

 This tiny songbird has a thin, straight bill, and a long tail.
 They are gray overall with a white eyering, and a black tail.
 They are a darker gray above with paler gray underparts.
 Their call is a dry hissing pssh sound and a very harsh tssh-tssh-tssh series.
-Their song is a jumble of high chips and warbles, but it rarely heard.

 Black-throated Sparrow